codebar/tutorials/sql/lesson1/tutorial.md

 - **numbers**

-Field definition for "orders" table
+Field definition for "orders" table:

 ```
 id integer;
 ```

-The field "id" has the type of integer (a fancy word for a whole number).
+The field "id" has the type of **integer** (a fancy word for a whole number).

-Field definition for "orders" table
+Field definition for "orders" table:

 ```
 amount numeric;
 ```

-The field "amount" has the type of numeric (so that this field can store prices).
+The field "amount" has the type of **numeric** (so that this field can store prices).